Random-Cluster Dynamics in $\mathbb{Z}^2$: Preliminaries

 {\bf Planar duality.}\ \ Let $\LL^*=(\LL_n^*,E_n^*)$ denote the planar dual of $\LL$ in the usual sense.
 That is, $\LL_n^*$ corresponds to the set of faces of $\LL$, and for each $e \in E_n$, there is a dual edge $e^* \in E_n^*$ connecting the two faces bordering $e$.
 The random-cluster measure satisfies $\mu_{\LL,p,q}(A) = \mu_{\LL^*,p^*,q}(A^*)$, where $A^*$ is the dual configuration to $A$ (i.e., $e^* \in E_n^*$ iff $e \in E_n$), and

 (This duality relation is a consequence of Euler's formula.)
 The unique value of $p$ satisfying $p=p^*$, denoted $p_{sd}(q)$, is called the {\it self-dual point}.

 {\bf Infinite measure and phase transition.}\ \ The random-cluster measure may also be defined on the infinite lattice $\Z^2$ by considering the sequence of random-cluster measures on $\LL_n$ with free boundary conditions as $n \rightarrow \infty$.
 This sequence converges to a limiting measure $\mu_{\,\mathbb{L},p,q}$, which is known as the {\it random-cluster measure on $\mathbb{L}$}.
 The measure $\mu_{\,\mathbb{L},p,q}$ exhibits a phase transition corresponding to the appearance of an infinite connected component.
-That is, there exists a critical value $p = p_c(q)$ such that if $p < p_c(q)$ (resp., $p > p_c(q)$), then all components are finite (resp., there is at least one infinite component) w.h.p.
+That is, there exists a critical value $p = p_c(q)$ such that if $p < p_c(q)$ (resp., $p > p_c(q)$), then all components are finite (resp., there is at least one infinite component) with high probability.

 For $q \ge 1$, the exact value of $p_c(q)$ for $\mathbb{L}$ was only recently settled in breakthrough work by Beffara and Duminil-Copin \cite{BDC}, who proved the long standing conjecture

 {\bf Exponential decay of connectivies and spatial mixing.}\ \ In \cite{BDC}, it was also established that the phase transition is very sharp, meaning that as soon as $p < p_c(q)$ there is exponential decay of connectivities.
 More formally, for $q \ge 1$ and any fixed $p < p_c(q)$, there exist positive constants $C,\Ll$ such that for all $u,v \in \Z^2$,